 In which cases can the manufacturer express the nutrient content in elemental form?

-The manufacturer can express the nutrient content requested by the regulation in elemental form instead or in addition to the oxidised form in accordance with the conversion factors defined in annex III.
+The manufacturer can express the nutrient content requested by the regulation in elemental form instead or in addition to the oxidised form in accordance with the conversion factors defined in Annex III.
 More information can be found under chapter 8 of this guidance document.

 In order to help manufacturers to choose the manner to declare, a list of EU Member States in which elemental forms are usually used is given in Annex A to this guidance.